Xereng/spam-email-detection-using-ML/README.md

 ---

-Sure!
-Here's the **updated section for your README.md** with clear explanations about the **Multinomial Naive Bayes algorithm** and how it's used in your spam classification app:

----

 ## 🧠 About the Algorithm and Model

 This app uses the **Multinomial Naive Bayes** algorithm — a simple yet powerful text classification algorithm — to predict whether an email message is **SPAM** or **HAM**.